Peach fruit fly

 Prevention and control

-• To detect the occurrence (monitoring) of the peach fruit fly: Attachment of suitable fruit fly traps (e.g. Delta traps, McPhail traps, ...) to catch the adults using specific attractants:
+• To detect the occurrence (monitoring) of the peach fruit fly: Attach suitable fruit fly traps (e.g. Delta traps, McPhail traps, ...) to catch the adults using specific attractants:

-• Currently there are no plant protection products approved against this pest in Austria (see list of plant protection products approved in Austria).
+• There are currently no plant protection products authorised against this pest in Austria (see list of plant protection products authorised in Austria)

 Phytosanitary status